More About DC

 MAP IT

 African American history and culture are an essential part of DC’s identity, which means that there are numerous ways to celebrate Black History Month in the city.
-Below, we’ve detailed some of the best ways to engage with DC’s African American culture and community this February.
-A quick reminder: please make sure to wear a facial covering and maintain social distance when exploring these sites around the city.
+Below, we’ve detailed some of the best ways to engage with African American culture, community and history in the District.

-The nation’s capital is also full of year-round ways to honor the African American experience at museums and memorials, as well as a plethora of Black-owned restaurants and chefs.
+The nation’s capital is also full of year-round ways to honor the African American experience at museums and memorials, as well as a collection of Black-owned restaurants and Black chefs.

 Explore Shaw and the Howard Theatre